Perimenopause Mood Swings: Why You Feel Off

 The Hormones That Are Driving This

-This is the part that, once I understood it, gave me enormous relief.
-The emotional chaos of perimenopause is not a failure of character or a sign that you're "just stressed."
+This is the part that, once you understand it, brings real relief.
+The emotional turbulence of perimenopause is not a failure of character or a sign of "just being stressed."
 It's a predictable consequence of specific, measurable hormonal changes that directly affect brain chemistry.

 Estrogen fluctuation is probably the biggest player.
 Estrogen increases serotonin activity in the brain, supports dopamine, and helps regulate the stress response.
 When estrogen levels are stable, it's quietly doing a lot of emotional regulation for you.
 When estrogen becomes erratic in perimenopause (spiking high one week, crashing low the next), your emotional regulation system is trying to calibrate against a moving target, and the result is emotional volatility.